Skip to Content

 The same applies to elderly parents who might not be able to walk far to get to Haram.
 So you might have to think about upping your hotel budget for convenience for them.

-We will discuss hotels further below, but many hotels nowadays will accommodate up to 4 or 5 people in a room, so this is especially good for families.
+We’ll talk about hotels further below, but many hotels nowadays accommodate up to 4 or 5 people in a room, which is especially good for families.

 Note that there will be a surcharge in most cases, but it will be cheaper than standard Umrah packages, when splitting the cost, it will be less.